 Create a Welcoming Kit for refugees coming to your school or neighborhood.
 This can include a backpack of important school supplies for your class that your new classmate will need to complete his or her schoolwork.
 It can include a book or video about the school that classmates have made to introduce and welcome refugee students into the school and that they can take home to share with their family.
-If the class will have a buddy system, brainstorm and compile roles and responsibilities of the buddy so that each buddy will know how to perform his or her role well. (direct service) Photo Credit: Sarah: I cannot go to school by DFID UK is licensed under CC by 4.0
+If the class will have a buddy system, brainstorm and compile roles and responsibilities of the buddy so that each buddy will know how to perform his or her role well. (direct service) This one-session Lesson Plan is a good introduction to this project.

 Organize a Drive

 Organize a drive of items which refugee families may need.
 This could include new kitchen items, sheets, and bedding; bikes and bike helmets for children and adults; or non-perishable, culturally-sensitive food staples such as rice.
 Contact a local refugee resettlement agency or service agency to see which items are needed. (indirect service) Photo Credit: Kids' Bike Parade by Dianne Yee is licensed under CC by 4.0